-For dry-type transformers, the winding resistance measurements shall be made at a time when the transformer and surrounding air arc at constant and substantially equal temperatures, and only after the transformer has been unexcited and had no current in its windings for a period of from three to eight hours, depending on the size of the transformer.
+For dry-type transformers, the winding resistance measurements shall be made at a time when the transformer and surrounding air are at constant and substantially equal temperatures, and only after the transformer has been unexcited and had no current in its windings for a period of from 3 h to 8 h, depending on the size of the transformer.
 They shall not be made when the transformer is located in drafts or in an area in which the temperature is fluctuating rapidly.